Which Schengen countries are reintroducing or maintaining border controls in 2026?

 Did you know?

-• If the Commission considers that a threat could, without internal border control, jeopardize the overall functioning of the Schengen area, it can recommend that one or several state Members reintroduce their internal border control.
+• If the Commission considers that a threat could jeopardize the overall functioning of the Schengen area, it can recommend that one or several member States reintroduce their internal border checks.

 • Internal border control can also be re-established during major international events such as the G7 and G20 international forums, or sports events such as the European Football Championship and the Olympic Games.

-According to the European Commission, internal border control has already been reintroduced temporarily in the Schengen area.
-This is due to exceptional circumstances such as the Covid pandemic between 2020 and 2022, the 2015 migrant crisis, and during the series of terrorist attacks that struck several Schengen member States (France, Belgium, Norway…).
+In recent years, temporary internal border controls have increasingly been reintroduced in the Schengen area.
+This decision has been the consequence of exceptional circumstances such as the Covid pandemic between 2020 and 2022, the 2015 migrant crisis, and during the series of terrorist attacks that struck several Schengen member States (France, Belgium, Norway…).

-In a tense international context combining general political instability, active war zones in the East (Ukraine) and South (Middle East and Africa) of Europe, and the ensuing migration flows and safety issues, many European countries have decided to reintroduce border controls.
+In a tense international context combining general political instability, active war zones in the East (Ukraine) and South (Middle East and Africa) of Europe, the ensuing migration flows as well as safety issues, many European countries have decided to reintroduce border controls.

 Border controls in Austria